 Photos |

-Passport-sized photographs that meet specified requirements. |
+Passport-sized photographs adhering to specific requirements. |

 How About if One Has Already Purchased a House for Sale in Puerto Rico?